 - NCERT Solutions helps students by providing detailed explanations in a stepwise manner.

-- NCERT Solutions are helpful for preparation of competitive exams.
+- NCERT Solutions are helpful for the preparation of competitive exams.

 Dropped Topics – 10.1 Introduction, 10.2 Views of 3D-Shapes, 10.3 Mapping Space Around Us and 10.4 Faces, Edges and Vertices.